You cannot involve the whole university in a personal emotion

 - Dave Robertson, Sphinx magazine, summer 1970

-This blog documents the student occupation of the Senate House of Liverpool University in March 1970.
-It traces the sequence of events that began with an expose of the University as the owner of slum housing in which families experienced dreadful living conditions; that brought tenants and students together to protest at the official opening by Princess Alexandra of the new Senate House in May 1969; that led to growing tensions between students and the university authorites which came to a head with the occupation of Senate House in March 1970; and that culminated in the disciplinary hearings which resulted in nine students being suspended and one expelled.
+The blog traces a sequence of events that began with an exposé of the University as the owner of slum housing in which families experienced dreadful living conditions; that brought tenants and students together to protest at the official opening by Princess Alexandra of the new Senate House in May 1969; that led to growing tensions between students and the university authorities, and which came to a head with the occupation of Senate House in March 1970.

 For a detailed survey of these events, download the essay, An Emotional Involvement (pdf).